John Lloyd Cruz: Television career

 Since he started his showbiz career in 1996, he was a contract talent for ABS-CBN.

+In 1998, he played Jojo in Sa Sandaling Kailangan Mo Ako, a short-lived weekly miniseries.

-In 1999, Cruz played the role of Rovic in the teen drama Tabing Ilog, alongside Kaye Abad, which lasted for almost four years.
+In 1999, Cruz played the role of Rovic in the teen drama Tabing Ilog, alongside Kaye Abad, which lasted for more than four years.
 His breakthrough role came in 2002 by portraying the character of Yuri in Kay Tagal Kang Hinintay, where he is paired with Bea Alonzo.
-He was later cast in It Might Be You and Ikaw Ang Lahat Sa Akin.
+He was later cast in It Might Be You and Ikaw ang Lahat sa Akin.

-In 2006, Cruz starred in the highly successful soap opera Maging Sino Ka Man along with Bea Alonzo, Anne Curtis and Sam Milby.
-The second season of the drama was aired in 2007.
-In 2009, he made another collaboration with Bea Alonzo and played the male protagonist Armando in I ♥ Betty La Fea, a Philippine adaptation of the Colombian telenovela Yo Soy Betty La Fea.
+In 2006, Cruz was cast in the highly successful soap opera Maging Sino Ka Man along with Bea Alonzo, Anne Curtis and Sam Milby.
+In early 2007, he began endorsing Unilab's medication Paracetamol (Biogesic).
+In 2009, he made another collaboration with Bea Alonzo and played the male protagonist Armando in I Love Betty La Fea, a Philippine adaptation of the Colombian telenovela Yo Soy Betty La Fea.
 In 2010, Cruz was paired with Angel Locsin in the critically acclaimed dark fantasy series Imortal, a sequel of the original series Lobo.

 As a TV host, Cruz had recurring appearances in the longest-running Sunday noontime variety show, ASAP.
 He was also recruited as one of four members of the Kanto Boys alongside ASAP mainstays Vhong Navarro, Billy Crawford and Luis Manzano.

 In 2014, Cruz played the role of Romeo in the Saturday sitcom series Home Sweetie Home with Toni Gonzaga, which lasted until he left the show in 2017.
 He went on indefinite leave from show business after a controversial relationship with model and actress Ellen Adarna, who was his fellow co-star in Home Sweetie Home.
 Since 2019, Cruz makes occasional cameos in commercial ads.

-During the COVID-19 pandemic, Cruz was approached by Willie Revillame to make a television comeback by transferring to GMA Network.
 On May 16, 2021, he signed up with Crown Artist Management.
-On June 6, 2021, he made an appearance at GMA's broadcast of Shopee's "6.6.
+The following month, he made an appearance at GMA's broadcast of Shopee's "6.6.
 Mid-year Sale" TV event.
-He would officially sign a contract with the network on November 9, 2021.
+On November 9, 2021, he officially signed a contract with GMA Network as part of his TV comeback.
+He starred in the Sunday sitcom Happy Together (pronounced as Happy To Get Her) which aired until August 2023.